AndrewEllis93/Print-Tuning-Guide/README.md

 - ![](Images/Setting_Expectations_DirectLight.jpg)

 But... wait a minute.
 The lighting changed.
-Wait, Ellis' prints look like shit?"
+Wait, Ellis' prints look like shit?

 (this is directly under a bright LED lamp)
 - ![](Images/Setting_Expectations_HarshLight.jpg)